vladmandic/automatic/README.md

 ### Credits

-- Main credit goes to [Automatic1111 WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) for original codebase
+- Main credit goes to [Automatic1111 WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) for the original codebase
 - Additional credits are listed in [Credits](https://github.com/AUTOMATIC1111/stable-diffusion-webui/#credits)
 - Licenses for modules are listed in [Licenses](html/licenses.html)